Johanmkr/FYS-STK4155colab/project1/README.md

 The main scripts `FrankeAnalysis.py` and `terrainAnalysis.py` are written such that in order to run, they require a case-insesitive command line argument
 * `OLS` to perform the analysis using the Ordinary least squares scheme,
 * `Ridge` to perform the analysis using the Ridge minimisation scheme,
-* `Lasso` to perform the analysis using the Lasso minimisation scheme,
+* `Lasso` to perform the analysis using the Lasso minimisation scheme and
+* `final` to  visualise the model we decide on,

 but will ask for input if these are not given.
 In addition, `none` as command line or input argument will run miscellaneous code, e.g. generate 3D visualisations.
 To run all of the script, use `all` instead.